 Under bankruptcy law, there are several different types of property that may be retained by a debtor through the bankruptcy process.
 Although each state has a specific designation as to what is considered exempt and non-exempt in terms of raising debt repayment funds, many states include special provisions for what are known as tools of the trade.
 In the state of Alabama, the law states that debtors may keep whatever tools of the trade are necessary to maintain their income.

-For more information regarding what property you may be able to keep during a bankruptcy, contact a Birmingham bankruptcy lawyer from GREENWAY BANKRUPTCY LAW, LLC, by calling (205) 324-4000.
+For more information regarding what property you may be able to keep during a bankruptcy, contact a Birmingham bankruptcy lawyer from [firm-name], by calling [phone-number].

 Although the meaning of “tools of the trade” may seem obvious at first, it is a little more complicated in the eyes of the law.
 According to the law, tools of the trade only consist of those items absolutely necessary to successfully pursue a business.
 Consider the following tools of the trade: